 During your consultation, our medical team will walk through the treatment process with you in detail.
 You will then be provided with additional resources and exercises to prepare for your initial ketamine experience.
 Our approach to ketamine-enhanced psychotherapy uses ketamine as a catalyst to unlock deeper therapy sessions with a trained psychotherapist.
 We then blend these intensive sessions with mindfulness, self-care, and personalized integration activities to deliver a holistic treatment approach that heals on multiple levels.

 Our initial medical consultation is conducted virtually.
 It takes approximately 45 mins to one hour.
 If after the consultation, we find that the treatment is a good fit for you, we will schedule you in for your modules of ketamine therapy sessions in the presence of medical health professionals, scheduled over a period of several weeks.
-Patients should expect to be in our clinic for approximately two to three hours during each of these sessions.
-During this period, you will also be joining us in our clinic for several standalone, one-hour psychotherapy integration sessions.
+Patients should expect to be in our health center for approximately two to three hours during each of these sessions.
+During this period, you will also be joining us in our health center for several standalone, one-hour psychotherapy integration sessions.

 Following your initial consultation, under a normal treatment regime, you will undergo four to six ketamine dosing and post-dosing therapy sessions, and two to three standalone integration therapy sessions.
 This will all take place over a period of approximately four weeks.
-Please note that the exact number of visits may vary by clinic location and program.
+Please note that the exact number of visits may vary by center location and program.